-Navigation oracle. we provide a simple oracle that takes O(kn) bits to represent a graph G of size n and bandwidth k, and supports navigation queries in constant time.
+Navigation oracle.
+We provide a simple oracle that takes O(kn) bits to represent a graph G of size n and bandwidth k, and supports navigation queries in constant time.
 Given a binary matrix M, access(i, j) returns the entry at index (i, j), r-successor(i, j) returns the index of the column that contains the next '1' after column j in row i, and c-successor(i, j) is defined identically on columns.
-Farzan and Munro [23] provide a representation of an $n \times n$ matrix in $n^2 + o(n^2)$ that supports access(i, j), r-successor(i, j) and c-successor(i, j) in constant time and r-rank(i, j) in constant time, $(1 + \epsilon)kn$ bits are required.
-Their approach in presenting these matrices is efficient and easy-to-code.
+Farzan and Munro [23] provide a representation of an $n \times n$ matrix in $n^2 + o(n^2)$ bits that supports access(i, j), r-successor(i, j) and c-successor(i, j) in constant time.
+Their representation is efficient and easy-to-code.
 The same approach can be applied to represent a $k \times n$ matrix.

-Lemma 4.
-[23] $A \ k \times n$ binary matrix can be presented in kn + o(kn), with the support of the following queries in constant time: access(i, j), r-successor(i, j) and c-successor(i, j).
+Lemma 3.
+[23] A $k \times n$ binary matrix can be presented in kn + o(kn), with the support of the following queries in constant time: access(i, j), r-successor(i, j) and c-successor(i, j).

 Let f be a function that maps vertices of G to integers 1 to n and certifies a bandwidth of at most k.
-We refer to each vertex with its index in the bandwidth labeling.
-Let $S(u) = \{x | u - x \leq k\}$, that is, S is the set of vertices that precede u in the ordering and have distance at most k with u in that labeling.
+We refer to each vertex with its index in this bandwidth labeling, i.e., by u, we indeed mean f(u).
+Let $S(u) = \{x | u - x \leq k\}$, that is, S(u) is the set of vertices that precede u in the ordering and have distance at most k from u.
 Let $y \in S(u)$ be a vertex such that $y \mod k = i$.
 Note that there is exactly one such y.
-We call y the i'th forerunner of u.
+We refer to y as the i'th forerunner of u.

 Our navigation oracle has two components.
 (I) a binary matrix of size $k \times n$, in which the u'th column is associated with vertex u.
 The entry (i, u) in M is '1' iff there is an edge between u and its i'th forerunner.
-We store M using the structure of Lemma 4 (II) a simple array of size $n \log k + n$ in which there is an entry of size $\log 2k$ for each vertex of u, indicating the degree of u.
-Note that the degree of each vertex is at most 2k and hence $\log k + 1$ bits are sufficient to store it.
+We store M using the structure of Lemma 3 (II) an array of size $n \lceil \log 2k \rceil + n$ in which there is an entry of size $\lceil \log 2k \rceil$ for each vertex of u, indicating the degree of u.
+Note that the degree of each vertex is at most 2k and hence $\lceil \log 2k \rceil$ bits are sufficient to store it.
 Provided with this array, degree query becomes trivial.
 Next, we describe how other queries are supported:

-adjacency: recall that vertices are referred with their labels in bandwidth ordering.
+adjacency: recall that vertices are referred with their labels in the bandwidth ordering.
 Let u and v be labels of two vertices.
 W.l.o.g. assume u > v.
-If u - v > k, then there is no vertex between u and v.
-Otherwise, v is the $q = v \mod k$ ancestor of u.
+If u - v > k, then u and v are not connected.
+Otherwise, v is the q'th forerunner of u, where $q = v \mod k$.
 In order to answer adjacency request, it suffices to return access(q, u).